-- STEAMBOAT HOYT: Linc Merrill of the North Yarmouth Historical Society writes that Yarmouth businessmen Charles Russell and A. O. Sands built a small steamboat 35′ long that could carry about 30 passengers, perhaps called the Hoyt, which in the early 1890s navigated this section of the Royal River between Yarmouth’s East Elm Street and the Wescustogo House resort and springs in North Yarmouth.
+- STEAMBOAT HOYT: Linc Merrill of the North Yarmouth Historical Society writes that Yarmouth businessmen Charles Russell and A. O. Sands built a small steamboat 35′ long that could carry about 30 passengers, perhaps called the Hoyt, which in the early 1890s navigated this section of the Royal River between Yarmouth’s East Elm Street and the short-lived Wescustogo House resort and springs in North Yarmouth.

 - POLEYARD FIRE: A fire in 1957 originating at the CMP Pole Yard on the western bank of the Royal River (Sligo Road) burned some of the forest on the Barker parcel (now Riverfront Woods Preserve), according to Yarmouth’s Open Space Guide.
 It may have also affected the forest on the Dugas parcel (now Riverfront Woods Preserve).
 Here’s a forecaster article on the fire.
 The CMP powerline easement crossing the Preserve was granted in 1956.